liuqx315/Clasts-Pattern-Mars/README.md

 The codes are classified by their function on model simulation, statistical analysis, and spatial hyperuniformity.

+Code:
-The fold within sk and df modified from our previou pulished paper,
+The fold within "sk and df" were modified from our previous pulished paper,

-  'Circular swimming motility and disordered hyperuniform state in an algae system by Huang et al, 118 (18) e2100493118'
+    Huang MJ et al. 2021.Circular swimming motility and disordered hyperuniform state in an algae system by Huang et al, PNAS 118 (18) e2100493118

+The fold "Model simulation"  implement the clast reptation on sand ripples.

+    Werner 1995 cellular dune model# this file contains all simulation functions Werner BT.
+1995.
+Eolian dunes: computer simulation and attractor interpretation.
+Geology 23: 1107–1110.